-Binaries built with PyOxidizer have a dependency on the Visual Studio C++ Runtime.
-You will need to distribute a copy of vcruntimeXXX.dll alongside your binary or trigger the install of the Visual Studio C++ Redistributable in your application installer so the dependency is managed at the system level (the latter is preferred).
+The Python distributions also have a dependency on the Visual Studio C++ Runtime.
+You will need to distribute a copy of vcruntimeXXX.dll alongside your binary or trigger the install of the Visual Stdio C++ Redistributable in your application installer so the dependency is managed at the system level.
+(Installing the redistributable via an installer is preferred.)